CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/07_3_multi_zone_p3.md

 <br/><br/>

 ## Generate 8760 Plot for Multi-Zones
-5. Recreate these components and connections below.
+5. Recreate these components (HB Color Rooms) and connections below.
 For the Number slider, change to integer-type and set range from 0 to 1, referring to the two zones: house and garage.
 ```{image} ../_static/multizone/multizone4_6.png
 :width: 100%
 :align: center